TheMapleseed/D0/README.md

 - **High-Performance Networking**: Support for standard Ethernet, high-speed Ethernet (up to 800G), and InfiniBand

 ## 💡 Innovation
-LNS pushes the boundaries of traditional computing by:
+D0 pushes the boundaries of traditional computing by:
 - Implementing neural networks at the assembly level
 - Creating self-modifying, stable code patterns
 - Providing autonomous system maintenance